Brand Names: Zerit

 - Where can I get more information (Zerit)?

 What is stavudine (Zerit)?

-Stavudine is used to treat HIV, which causes the acquired immunodeficiency syndrome (AIDS).
+Stavudine is an antiviral medicine that is used to treat human immunodeficiency virus (HIV), the virus that can cause acquired immunodeficiency syndrome (AIDS).
 Stavudine is not a cure for HIV or AIDS.

-Stavudine may also be used for other purposes not listed in this medication guide.
+Stavudine may also be used for purposes not listed in this medication guide.

 What are the possible side effects of stavudine (Zerit)?

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Mild symptoms of lactic acidosis may worsen over time, and this condition can be fatal.
 Get emergency medical help if you have: unusual muscle pain, trouble breathing, stomach pain, vomiting, irregular heart rate, dizziness, feeling cold, or feeling very weak or tired.